cubicap/Jaculus-tools/README.md

     jac install --package <package.tar.gz> --port <port>

-The command will download the selected package from the [downloads page](https://f.jaculus.org) and install it on the device.
+The command will download the selected package and install it on the device (packages can be found on the [downloads page](https://f.jaculus.org)).
 The package info can be viewed using the `--info` flag.

 Verify that the runtime is installed correctly by running: